It is a surgery to remove all or part of the bladder.

 - The bladder cannot hold as much urine as it used to.

-- Not all the cancerous tissue can be removed or the cancer comes back.
+- Not all the cancerous tissue can be removed, or cancer can come back.

 - Risks of anesthesia.